 You can end the survey with an open-ended question asking for comments or suggestions.
 Phrase the questions such that clients have a wide scope to think and express their opinion, ideas, and experience.
 This will give you a chance to understand the NPS score that the customer gave in the above question.

 The score of the NPS question and text analysis of the comments can help you classify customers as Promoters, Passives, and Detractors.
-If you want detailed feedback, use questions that throw light on various characteristics of your products and services.
+If you want detailed client feedback, use questions that throw light on various characteristics of your products and services.

 If you have multiple questions to ask and the visibility of a question depends on the answer of a previous question, then use skip logic with a page break after each question.
 This will make sure that if a respondent goes on to the next page of the survey, their responses from the previous page will get saved automatically.
 Also, if a respondent doesn’t feel like describing the reasons behind their responses and exits the survey, you’ll still know their feedback from the NPS score.

-- Time required to answer the survey: If the respondents find your survey to be too long to answer, they will not answer all the questions and leave the survey incomplete.
+- The time required to answer the survey: If the respondents find your survey to be too long to answer, they will not answer all the questions and leave the survey incomplete.
 So, if the survey takes about 10-12 mins to answer, chances are you will get a higher number of responses.
 Also, you can mention the estimated time to complete the survey in the invitation email or on the landing page of the survey, so that they can aware of how much time will it take to complete the survey.
 Also, show the progress bar to show the survey completion percentage.

 Take a mix of high-level as well as granular approach while analyzing the results.
 Mitigate the risks and analyze the comments in open-ended questions to understand their concerns.
 Create text analysis reports to get the gist of what customers think.